 Trips and Falls

-Trips and falls are a leading cause of dental injuries.
+Trips and falls are the leading causes of dental injuries.
 It should come as no surprise that nasty falls could potentially cause a crown to become damaged in some way.
 Be sure to be careful on stairs and when you’re climbing ladders.
 Use all necessary precautions when working near ledges or at any significant height.

 Sports and Athletic Injuries